devfabiosilva/myCryptoBot/README.md

 ### Contribution

 Any help is welcome.
-You can:
+And you can:

 - Notify bug and security issues
 - Improve code performance
-- Add support to languages interfaces
+- Add more languages to myCryptoBot interface
 - Make revisions of language translations
 - Make a small donation to this project

 ### Donations

-You can donate in:
+You can donate with any amount of money:

 Coin | Wallet
 ---- | ------